rajnavakoti/trade-republic-test/README.md

 - Project has been developed using groovy.
 Java has to be installed on the machine.
 - jdk-13+ preferable
+- gradle (required if you want to run from cmd)
 - git (optional)

 ## Running the tests